-“It reminded me of 1930’s cabaret theater, so amusing and fast paced.”
-Mr. Stone spoke up for the first time.
-“The children misbehaving in the orchestra pit were disturbing at first, but quickly they were just part of the play.
-I believe that was authentic to Shakespeare’s time, as well as my youngest son cavorting in a dress.
-A shock that turned to brilliance.”
+“It reminds me of 1930’s cabaret theater, so amusing and fast paced.”
+Mr. Stone speaks for the first time.
+“The children misbehaving in the orchestra pit is disturbing at first, but quickly they’re just part of the play.
+I believe that’s authentic to Shakespeare’s time, as well as my youngest son cavorting in a dress.
+A shock that turns to brilliance.”

 “I felt I had found the daughter I never had.
-And now with Tim here, I have two.”
+And now with Tim here, I have two,” Mrs.Stone labels me.

 “Better be careful, Mummy.
-He can get very rough when he is upset.”
+He can get very rough when he’s upset.”

 “Oh, did I upset you, dear.”

 “Johnny exaggerates.
 I only get protective when I feel he’s threatened.”

 “Many times, Mummy.
 Friday he had a man arrested for trying to hit me when we were performing together in Coconut Grove.”

 “Why would anyone want to hit you, dear?”